patdav1503/textmessage-network/README.md

 # textmessage-network

-> This is an interactive, distributed, car auction demo.
-List assets for sale (setting a reserve price), and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.
+> This is an interactive, distributed, message network.
+Send public and private messages and reply to the messages.
+Can update subject or text value if creator of the message.

 This business network defines: